coreweave/kubernetes-cloud/README.md

-# Atlantic Crypto Kuberntes Cloud
+# CoreWeave Kuberntes Cloud
 ## Introduction
-The Kubernetes environment enables a flexible and reliable method of deploying workloads and services on Atlantic Cryptos Compute Cloud.
+The Kubernetes environment enables a flexible and reliable method of deploying workloads and services on CoreWeaves Accelerated Compute Cloud.

 ## Deployment examples
 Please see the folders in this repository for ready to Deploy examples Kubernetes manifests.